cockpit-project/cockpituous/release/README.md

 ## Deploying for your project

-Once delivery scripts work locally, make sure that it is present in your `master` and every other branch from which you want to make releases.
+Once delivery scripts work locally, make sure that it is present in your `main` and every other branch from which you want to make releases.
 Releases are triggered by pushing a signed tag, which corresponds to the "Branch or tag creation" GitHub webhook event.